 However, once the capital is spent there would be no revenue stream to cover maintenance costs.
 Over time any equipment installed would naturally deteriorate and eventually have to be removed.

-In 2015 after consulting a number of bodies including City of Lincoln Council, a groundbreaking scheme was devised, which would bring through revenue from properties, providing an income in perpetuity for maintenance and eventual replacement of the proposed play facilities.
+In 2015 after consulting a number of bodies including City of Lincoln Council, a groundbreaking scheme was devised, which would bring through revenue from properties, providing an income in perpetuity for maintenance and eventual replacement of a proposed play facility.

 To facilitate this, residents formed Birchwood Area Community Land Trust to enable land ownership and to continue the work once Big Local funding ends in 2025.

-Since outline planning permission for the development was granted in 2017, this development has now moved to receiving full planning permission.
+Since outline planning permission for the development was granted in 2017, this development has now moved to the proposed housing development receiving full planning permission.

 Great care has been taken in ensuring that the design of the site takes into account the existing pathways and pedestrian flows.
 Pathways will be greatly enhanced bringing an additional benefit to the disabled and families with children.
 With a large amount of tree planting planned the whole scheme will fit well in the location.